elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 ```

 <!--
+- 1 min
 Imagine we are build a pension administration microservice,
-- in domain we might have Participant, ParticipantRelation, PensionFund
+- sofware domain we have domain specific code
-- in application we have use case business logic, for example process employment, marriage, divorce, death
+- in application we have use case business logic, and interfaces
 - infra has integration to our cloud specific service, e.g. Azure blob storage & Service Bus or AWS S3 and Event Bridge
-- cdk has cloud specific infrastructure as code

-MockNest:
-- in domain we would have everything with mocking, in our case wiremock has all the logic so we do not have much here
-- in application we have use case business logic, so actual forwarding logic to wiremock, and also any extra functionality specific for the use cases rather than domain
-- infra has integration to our cloud specific service, e.g. Azure blob storage and Azure function
-AWS S3 and AWS lambda
 - cdk has cloud specific infrastructure as code

 -->

 ---